Corporation tax · Director guide · Updated May 2026

 What is marginal relief for corporation tax?

-Marginal relief applies to companies with profits between the small profits threshold and the main rate threshold.
-It tapers the effective tax rate between the two rates — so profits in this band are not simply taxed at the higher rate from the first pound.
-The relief is calculated using a formula based on the profit level and the relevant thresholds.
-[VERIFY: current marginal relief thresholds and calculation at gov.uk]
+Marginal relief applies to companies with profits between £50,000 and £250,000.
+It tapers the effective tax rate between the small profits rate (19%) and the main rate (25%) — so profits in this band are not simply taxed at the higher rate from the first pound.
+The relief is calculated using the 3/200 marginal relief fraction (giving an effective marginal rate of 26.5% on profits within the band).

 When is corporation tax due?

 For most companies, the CT600 return and corporation tax payment are due 9 months and 1 day after the end of the company's accounting year.
 For a company with a 31 March year-end, both the return and payment are due by 1 January the following year.
-Large companies with profits above a certain threshold must pay in quarterly instalments.
-[VERIFY: current deadlines and large company rules at gov.uk]
+Large companies with augmented profits above £1.5m must pay in quarterly instalments; very large companies above £20m pay on an even earlier schedule.

 What expenses can a limited company deduct from corporation tax?